SpoonX/aurelia-notification/README.md

 This library can be used in the **browser** only.

-## Important note

-We've simplified installation and usage!
-This plugin should now be installed using `jspm i aurelia-notification` or (for webpack) `npm i aurelia-notification`.
-With this change `aurelia-notification` will use an npm installation of [humane-js](https://www.npmjs.com/package/humane-js).
-Make sure you update all references to `spoonx/aurelia-notification` and, if applicable to `wavded/humane-js`, remove the `spoonx/` resp. `wavded/` prefixes (don't forget your config.js, package.json, imports and bundles).

 ## Documentation

 You can find the full api documentation in [/doc/notification.md](./doc/notification.md).